CogStack/MedCATtrainer/README.md

 | Doc 1 | Example document text  |
 | Doc 2 | More example text      |

-The name column is optional.
+The name column is optional, and will be auto-generated for each document if not supplied in the upload.

 6\.
 CUIs (UMLS Concept Unique Identifiers) and TUIs (UMLS Term Unique Identifiers), allow projects to be configured to only display a subset of total UMLS concepts.
 They can be specified in a comma separated